mehran-za/Classification-Project/README.md

 Then we use

-K Nearest Neighbor(KNN)
+K Nearest Neighbor(KNN)-
-Decision Tree
+Decision Tree-
-Random Forest
+Random Forest-
-Support Vector Machine
+Support Vector Machine-
-Logistic Regression
+Logistic Regression-

 to build our models and finally report the accuracy of the built model using different evaluation metrics:
-Jaccard
+Jaccard-
-F1-score
+F1-score-
 LogLoss